 KU Dining FAQ's

 Below are some frequently asked questions concerning KU Dining plans.
-If you have any further questions, you can contact Karen Cross at email@example.com or by phone at 785-864-7274.
+If you have any further questions, you can contact KU Dining at email@example.com or speak with KU Dining by phone at 785-864-4590.

 If you live in the residence halls, signing up is part of the room selection process.
 If you live off-campus, you may sign up by logging into the myKU portal, sign into Student Housing under “Services” then click on “Dining Plans” under “What do you want to do?"

 Your KU Card is required for each transaction.
 All you need to do is present your KU Card to be scanned in the residential dining centers or any of the campus retail cafes to use your Dining Dollars.

 You are responsible for the condition of your KU Card.
 If it is damaged and will no longer scan through the dining card readers, you will need to go to the KU Card Center and have it replaced.

 When you eat at Mrs. E’s, North College or South Dining Commons, the all-you-care-to-eat dining centers, you will pay $5.50 for breakfast (until 10:30am) and $8.25 for brunch, lunch or dinner.
 When you eat at a retail dining location on campus, you will receive a 15% discount on all purchases.

 - Plans active August 18, 2019 for early arrivals

 - Plans active by January 6, 2020 for early arrivals